syncfusion-content/blazor-docs/blazor/bullet-chart/customization.md

 ---
 layout: post
 title: Customization in Blazor Bullet Chart  Component | Syncfusion
-description: Learn about Customization in Blazor Bullet Chart  component of Syncfusion, and more details.
+description: Learn here all about the customization of Syncfusion Bullet Chart (SfBulletChart) component and more.
 platform: Blazor
 control: Bullet Chart
 documentation: ug
----

----
-title: "Customization in the Blazor Bullet Chart component | Syncfusion"

-component: "Bullet Chart"

-description: "Learn here all about the customization of Syncfusion Bullet Chart (SfBulletChart) component and more."
 ---

 # Customization in the Blazor Bullet Chart (SfBulletChart)